One Method to Solve all Stock Problems on LeetCode

 309. Best Time to Buy and Sell Stock with Cooldown

-The third problem is LeetCode #309 "Best Time to Buy and Sell Stock with Cooldown," where k
+For the third problem, refer to LeetCode Problem 309: "Best Time to Buy and Sell Stock with Cooldown", which is the case where k

-is infinite, but there is a cooldown period after each transaction:
+is infinite, but includes a cooldown period after each transaction:

 You are given an array prices